Frequently Asked Questions

 file (create-next-app

-The core logic for sending SMS will reside in a Next.js API route.
+The core logic for sending SMS resides in a Next.js API route.
 This keeps your Plivo credentials and logic secure on the server-side.

 Create the API Route File: Inside the